SirCipher/UNDERSEA/docs/_build/html/_sources/tutorial1.rst.txt

 Transactions and Callbacks
 ++++++++++++++++++++++++++

-:code:`Transactions` lie at the core of how an :code:`AgentService` can communicate with one another in a simple fashion.
+:code:`Transactions` lie at the core of how an :code:`AgentService` can communicate with another in a simple fashion.
 If, for example, a service wishes to propagate a particular life cycle event to all other services, then a :code:`Transaction` is the most suitable choice.
 In the example below, the :code:`Transaction` and handling the response, is registered as a :code:`ServiceCallback` against the :code:`RaftNodeImpl` which will fire automatically when the node is elected as a leader.

 .. code-block:: java